How to Connect to a Remote Server Using SSH: Step-by-Step Guide

 Remember to use your actual username for username and the IP address or domain name of your server for remote_host.
 For instance:

-The above command will always ask you for your password.
+The command above will always prompt you for your password.
 Then, after entering the password, it adds your public key to the server in the ~/.ssh/authorized_keys file.
-You now can log in into the server without a password.
+You can now log in to the server without a password.

 However, you can copy the key manually, if ssh-copy-id is not available by running:

-This time it will not ask for your password.
+This time, it will not ask for your password.
 The connection is authenticated with your SSH key.
-If you had a passphrase during the key generation, you would now be asked to enter that.
+If you had a passphrase during the key generation, you will be required to provide it.
 Enter the passphrase to log into the server.

-By disabling password-based logins, you can take your server security a little further.
+Disabling password-based logins can take your server security a step further.
 That means only people with the proper SSH keys can access your server.

 Follow the steps below to disable password authentication: